 Following our meetings with the FDA in April and December 2016, the FDA made recommendations with respect to our RESCUE and REVERSE studies, as well as the bilateral treatment of LHON subjects.
 Based on these recommendations, a special protocol assessment, or SPA, of a bilateral clinical protocol was submitted to the FDA in July 2017 for subjects with vision loss due to the ND4 mutation.
-The design and planned analysis of the REFLECT protocol (GS-LHON-CLIN-05) testing the safety and efficacy of bilateral injections of GS010 has been agreed to with FDA.
+The design and planned analysis of the REFLECT protocol (GS-LHON-CLIN-05) testing the efficacy and safety of bilateral injections of GS010 has been agreed to with FDA.
 Based on REVERSE data and post-hoc analyses, we plan on meeting with the FDA to ensure that the GS010 clinical development plan continues to meet their expectations to support a regulatory submission.
-The primary endpoint for the REFLECT trial is the BCVA reported in LogMAR at 1-Year post- treatment in the second affected/not yet affected eye.
-The change from baseline in second affected/not yet affected eyes receiving GS010 and placebo will be the primary response of interest.
-The secondary efficacy endpoints include: BCVA reported in LogMAR at 2-Years post-treatment in the second affected/not yet affected eye compared to both placebo and the first affected eye receiving GS010, OCT, color and contrast sensitivity and quality of life scales.
-The first subject in REFLECT was treated in March 2018.
 Based on results of RESCUE and REVERSE, if compelling, we intend to meet with the FDA and apply for Fast Track Designation, which if granted, would allow us to file a BLA and seek priority review and rolling submission, and/or Regenerative Medicines Advanced Therapies designation (RMAT) allowing, in addition to priority review, eligibility for accelerated approval, while we continue to conduct our ongoing REFLECT trial pursuant to a special protocol assessment with the FDA.
-In addition, we expect that the complete results at 96 weeks of our Phase III REVERSE trial and RESCUE trial, if compelling, will be sufficient to support filing for marketing authorization in the European Union.
+In addition, we expect that the complete results at 96 weeks of our Phase III REVERSE trial and RESCUE trial will be sufficient to support filing for marketing authorization in the European Union.